 Health Claims Specialist Training and Education Program Information

 A health claims specialist works for a hospital, doctor's office, insurance company or healthcare facility, coding patient treatments and records for insurance and billing purposes.
 An Associate of Science in Health Information Technology is the most common program in this field.
 Read on for information on common courses in these programs as well as the employment outlook, including salary projections, for graduates.

 Health claims specialists (and health information technicians in general) must have a solid understanding of how to operate the electronic records systems used by most medical facilities and health insurance companies.
 A 2-year degree program in health information technology provides the training to use such technology, as well as a broad understanding of medical terminology and basic health care procedures.

 Students typically spend their first two semesters studying computer science, human anatomy and basic medical procedures.
-They spend their second two semesters learning technical coding procedures, billing techniques and reimbursement strategies.
+They spend their second year learning technical coding procedures, billing techniques and reimbursement strategies.
 Many community colleges and vocational schools require students to complete a supervised practical experience, or internship, at a nearby medical facility.
 Graduates can apply for professional certification, which many employers prefer.

 In addition to having a high school diploma, individuals interested in enrolling in an associate's degree program for health claims specialists should have completed at least one course in high school biology.
 They should also have strong reading and writing comprehension and a working understanding of computer operating systems and keyboarding.